Research in Nursing

 Family

-The term “family” in this context is defined as what people themselves consider it to be — that is the persons who are emotionally close to them, regardless of biological ties or social relationships.
-A special element of our research is the research conducted in the so-called real-world laboratory.
+A distinctive element of our research is work in a real-world laboratory.
 There, nursing experts offer therapeutic conversations for families and individuals under stress (facing difficulties).
-With consent, these conversations are observed and recorded to gain practice-based insights.
+With participants’ consent, we observe and record these conversations to gain practice-based insights.

 Person

-We develop person-centred outcome measures that accurately capture individuals’ symptoms and concerns, outcomes and healthcare needs through innovative research methods.
-These form the basis for implementing targeted, personalised interventions.
-On the other hand, we develop, implement and evaluate evidence-based concepts and care approaches in person-centred care for these population groups.
-The guiding principle of our work is honouring the uniqueness of each individual and their specific life situation.
+We develop person-centred outcome measures that capture symptoms, concerns, outcomes and healthcare needs through innovative research methods.
+These measures form the basis for targeted and personalised interventions.
+In addition, we develop, implement and evaluate evidence-based concepts and approaches in person-centred care.
+The guiding principle of our work is honouring the uniqueness of every individual and their specific life situation.

 Project examples: Person